Jewel cichlid: Aquarium care

-Jewel cichlids are neither suited to beginners, nor the usual community tank.
+Jewel cichlids are neither suited to beginners nor the usual community tank.
 Several young specimens may be kept in a spacious aquarium, with stones and wood for cover until a pair forms prior to breeding.
-Their innate aggression makes them good candidates for keeping in a monospecies aquarium, however this depends on a number of factors similar to all tropical cichlid fish; swimming and territory space, other aquatic inhabitants, diet and feeding frequency and tank layout.
+Their innate aggression makes them good candidates for keeping in a monospecies aquarium, but this depends on a number of factors similar to all tropical cichlid fish - swimming and territory space, other aquatic inhabitants, diet and feeding frequency, and tank layout.

-Jewel cichlids are omnivorous and will eat both live foods and fish flakes.
+Jewel cichlids are omnivorous and eat both live foods and fish flakes.